 1. Choosing the Right Neon Structure and Materials

+Many people believe that to waterproof neon light cut ends simply means “to apply more glue,” but this is far from the truth.
+Long-lasting protection starts with understanding the product structure and choosing the right materials.
 Before we dive into the “4 Steps to Waterproof Neon Light Cut Ends,” we need to examine the different types of neon light products on the market.
 This will help you avoid common mistakes right from the start.

 1.1 Understand the Differences in Neon Structures